 Today, we live in the Church dispensation.
 Today, we are in the age of grace when God is carrying out His plans and purposes through Christian believers.
 But when this Church age is finally ended, 'the Day of the Lord' which was spoken of by so many prophets of old, will finally arrive.
 It will come as a thief in the night when everyone is calling 'peace and safety'.

 Revelation gives a step-by-step overview of the terrible judgements that will fall on this God-hating, Christ-rejecting, sinful world.
 But after that time of great distress, Satan will be bound for 1000 years and Christ will rule and reign on earth with a rod of iron.
-Jesus Himself will finally bring in the promised period of peace on earth – for men of faith.
+Jesus Himself will finally bring in the promised period of peace on earth.

-The time for Christ's return is closer than when we first believed and 'the Day of the Lord' is certainly closer than when Joel wrote his prophecy to Israel and warned them to "blow a shofar in Zion.
+The time for Christ's return is closer than when we first believed and 'the Day of the Lord' is certainly closer than when Joel wrote his prophecy to Israel: "Blow a shofar in Zion.
 Sound an alarm on My holy mountain!
 Let all the inhabitants of the land tremble, for the day of the LORD is coming – surely it is near."

 We rejoice to know that God's plans and purposes can never be thwarted and that His promises to Abraham, Isaac, Israel, and David will certainly be fulfilled.
 In the meantime, let us do our part in proclaiming the gospel of grace to Jew and Gentile alike, before the great and terrible 'Day of the Lord'.